OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ExtraAovMap.md

         default:

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Sets the LPE label that is used for the extra aov</p>
+        <p class="scene-class-attr-comment">Sets the LPE label that is used for the extra aov</p>

     </p>